lllkkkzzz/NFT-MARS/Data description.md

 ## 1.1.
 Overview

-number of users, items and interactions for each collection used for the experiment.
+The number of users, items and interactions for each collection used for the experiment.
 | collection | users | items | interactions |
 |-------|------|------|-------------|
 | BAYC  | 1230 | 6726 | 13737 |